-Quick Plot Summary: Black Death is a Drama, History, Horror film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2010, Black Death is a Drama, History, Horror film directed by Christopher Smith.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Sean Bean.

 Story Breakdown